dragonknight919/aws-terraform-web-application/README.md

 There is no API to remove this coupling in API Gateway, so this stays after a `terraform destroy`, but this should be harmless.
 Lambda is configured to log by default.
 Terraform will destroy all logs produced upon `destroy`.

+### API throttling

+Run `terraform apply` with `-var='apis_rate_limit=42` to throttle all API Gateway V1 (CRUD) methods and V2 (Textract) routes if more calls are made per second than the number given.
+Note that API Gateway seems to allow slightly more calls than the number given, probably because of eventual consistency in its internal workings.

 ### Textract API